dashpay/dips/compressed-headers.md

 nBits currently changes once every 2016 blocks.
 It could be entirely calculated by the client from the timestamps of the previous 2015 blocks footnote:[2015 blocks are used in the adjustment calculation due to an off-by-one error: https://bitcointalk.org/index.php?topic=43692.msg521772#msg521772"].

-To simplify 'light' client implementations which would otherwise require consensus-valid calculation of the adjustments, we propose to transmit this according to the <<Bitfield>> specification above.
+To simplify 'light' client implementations which would otherwise require consensus-valid calculation of the adjustments, we propose to transmit this according to the [Bitfield](#bitfield) specification above.

-To block 629,474 there have been 298 nBits adjustments (vs an expected 311 -- there was none before block 32,256).

 | Genesis to block | Current (B) | Compressed (B) | Saving (%) |
 | -                | -           | -              | -          |